-A millionaire party licensee would be required to keep a record of each event as required by the executive director, and would have to allow an authorized representative of the executive director to inspect-during reasonable business hours-those records and all financial accounts into which proceeds from the event are deposited or transferred.
+A millionaire party licensee must keep a record of each event as required by the executive director and must allow an authorized representative of the executive director to inspect-during reasonable business hours-those records and all financial accounts into which proceeds from the event are deposited or transferred.

-A licensee would also have to file with the executive director a financial statement signed by the principal officer of the qualified organization.
-The statement would have to contain a disclosure of receipts and expenses related to the conduct of each event as required by rule, as well as a list of the qualified members of the millionaire party licensee who were present at each event.
+A licensee also must file with the executive director a financial statement signed by the principal officer of the qualified organization.
+The statement must contain a disclosure of receipts and expenses related to the conduct of each event as required by rule, as well as a list of the qualified members of the millionaire party licensee who were present at each event.

-If the revenue from a millionaire party were represented to be used or applied by a licensee for a charitable purpose, the licensee would also have to file a copy of the financial statement with the attorney general under the Supervision of Trustees for Charitable Purposes Act.
+If the revenue from a millionaire party is represented to be used or applied by a licensee for a charitable purpose, the licensee also must file a copy of the financial statement with the attorney general under the Supervision of Trustees for Charitable Purposes Act.